yandex/mapsapi-codestyle/javascript.md

 * Don't use `async` when it has no useful effect.

-  It’s easy to get in the habit of using async on any function that does anything related to asynchrony.
-But in some cases, it’s extraneous.
+  It's easy to get in the habit of using async on any function that does anything related to asynchrony.
+But in some cases, it's extraneous.
 If you can omit the async without changing the behavior of the function, do so.

   **Good:**